Here's information to help you review yearly Medicare options

 Local plans

-In Summit County, there are 64 Medicare Advantage managed-care plans available that provide help paying for doctor visits, hospital stays and other medical services.
-All but eight include prescription drug coverage.
+In Wayne County, there are 48 Medicare Advantage managed-care plans available that provide help paying for doctor visits, hospital stays and other medical services, according to Medicare.gov.
+Nineteen of those plans have no monthly premiums for enrollees.

-That is 11 more plans in 2020 with one company new to Summit County — Well Care.
-The company has been around the region for a long time, but is new to our county, said Chuchanis.

-In Summit County, 27 Medicare Advantage plans have no monthly premiums for enrollees; six of those plans do not offer prescription drug coverage.
+There are 38 such plans in Holmes County, with 12 of them having no monthly premium for enrollees.

 Also, consumers should use Medicare’s quality star ratings, Chuchanis said.
 The ratings help people with Medicare, their families and their caregivers compare the quality of health and drug plans being offered.
-Managed-care and drug plans are rated on a 1 to 5 star scale, with 1 star representing poor performance and 5 stars representing excellent performance.
+Managed-care and drug plans are given a rating on a 1 to 5 star scale, with 1 star representing poor performance and 5 stars representing excellent performance.

-In Summit County, 48 of the 64 available Medicare Advantage plans for 2020 have a 4-star or higher rating.
-This year, all of the AARP (operating as UnitedHealthcare) and Akron-based SummaCare plans in Summit County and several Aetna plans achieved 4.5 out of 5 stars.
+In Wayne County, 36 of the 48 Medicare Advantage plans for 2020 have a 4-star or higher rating.
+Meanwhile, 26 of the 38 plans in Holmes County have such a rating.